dmh2000/edit-ai/README.md

     - not free, but reasonably cheap
     - using Anthropic with API Key
     - prepay for tokens.
 I like this because it isn't recurring.
-- Code Completion Models
   - [Codestral](https://mistral.ai/news/codestral/)
+    - free for experimentation on mistral.ai
+      - has a waitlist. sign up on
-    - free when run with Ollama
+    - free when run locally with Ollama
-    - runs locally!
+      - ollama run codestral
     - works with:
       - VSCode
+- Code Completion Tools
   - [GitHub Copilot](https://github.com/features/copilot)
     - not free ($10/month for individual)
     - works with: